Al-Zarrar tank: Mobility

 The Al-Zarrar is powered by an upgraded version of the Type-59's original liquid-cooled 12-cylinder diesel engine, boosting the power output from 580 horsepower to 730 hp and torque output of 305 kg.m at 1300–1400 rpm.
 A combat weight of 40 tonnes gives Al-Zarrar a power-to-weight ratio of 18.3 hp/tonne and a top speed of 65 km/h.
 Crew comfort is improved over the Type 59 by a modified torsion bar suspension system.

 Protection

 Al-Zarrar uses modular composite armour and explosive reactive armour to give improved protection from anti-tank missiles, mines and other weapons.

 The Pakistani ATCOP LTS-1 laser threat warning system is fitted to inform the tank crew if the tank is targeted by a laser range-finder or laser designator.
 Smoke grenade launchers are fitted to the sides of the turret.
 An automatic fire-extinguishing and explosion suppression system is installed to improve crew survivability.

-Comparison against T-72

-The Al-Zarrar is an upgraded version of the Chinese Type 59 tank, while the T-72 is a Soviet-designed main battle tank.
-The Al-Zarrar was developed by Pakistan, incorporating improvements in firepower, protection, and fire control.
-The T-72, on the other hand, is known for its relatively simple design and widespread use, but it has also been criticized for vulnerabilities in its ammunition handling.